mgechev/blog.mgechev.com/_drafts/2015-12-29-angular2-router-dynamic-route-config-definition-creation.md

 A couple of months ago I wrote ["Lazy Loading of Route Components in Angular 2"](http://blog.mgechev.com/2015/09/30/lazy-loading-components-routes-services-router-angular-2/), where I explained how we can take advantage of the `AsyncRoute`s and the [virtual proxy pattern](https://en.wikipedia.org/wiki/Proxy_pattern) in Angular 2.

-## The Problem

-This way we can cut the initial load time of our application by loading only the required for given view directives, services and pipes.
-Although this strategy works great we are coupled with the route's name:
+This way we can incrementally load the entire application by only requesting the resources required for the individual views.
+As result we will decrease the initial load time, which will dramatically improve the user experience.

+## Problem

+This strategy works great!
+The only things that we need to provide to the `AsyncRoute` definition are `name`, `path` and a `loader`.

+Inside of the `loader` function we can have whatever custom logic we want.
+The only contract that we sign with the framework is that the `loader` needs to return a promise:

 ```ts
 @RouteConfig([